Nat-the-Kat/OpenShock-TaskMaster/README.md

 * use no uppercase letters in any part of the documentation (excluding names)

 ## **contributing**
-pease feel free to submit pull requests, i just ask that you follow the challenge set out above. contributers will be credited for their work below.
+please feel free to submit pull requests, i just ask that you follow the challenge set out above. contributers will be credited for their work below.

 ## **special thanks**